 Technology companies and their customers operate best together when in a spirit of genuine win-win partnership, something which is exceptionally difficult to achieve when a customer is tied to a branch of a business that is destined to be actively chopped off or left to wither.

-From the SMB market to the enterprise space, agencies are usually looking to commit to a core platform that can form the engine of their business, safe in the knowledge that the ticking time bomb of an unexpected merger and acquisition announcements won’t derail their trajectory.
+From the SMB market to the enterprise space, recruitment agencies are usually looking to commit to a core platform that can form the engine of their business, safe in the knowledge that the ticking time bomb of an unexpected merger and acquisition announcements won’t derail their trajectory.

 Securing this often requires sourcing a provider with a proven track record of customer longevity – a business which has retained and looked after clients, and who has a deep roster of satisfied accounts, happy to share their feedback and act as references.